Blu-ray

 The BD format was developed by the Blu-ray Disc Association, a group representing makers of consumer electronics, computer hardware, and motion pictures.
 Sony unveiled the first Blu-ray Disc prototypes in October 2000, and the first prototype player was released in Japan in April 2003.
 Afterward, it continued to be developed until its official worldwide release on June 20, 2006, beginning the high-definition optical disc format war, where Blu-ray Disc competed with the HD DVD format.
-Toshiba, the main company supporting HD DVD, conceded in February 2008, and later released its own Blu-ray Disc player in late 2009.
+Toshiba, the main company supporting HD DVD, discontinued the format in February 2008, and later released its own Blu-ray Disc player in late 2009.
 According to Media Research, high-definition software sales in the United States were slower in the first two years than DVD software sales.
-Blu-ray faces competition from video on demand (VOD) and the continued sale of DVDs.
-In January 2016, 44% of U.S. broadband households had a Blu-ray player.
-For playback of 4K content, the BDA introduced a variant of Blu-ray called Ultra HD Blu-ray.
+Blu-ray's competition includes video on demand (VOD) and DVD.
+In January 2016, 44% of American broadband households had a Blu-ray player.

 History

 Early history

 The information density of the DVD format was limited by the wavelength of the laser diodes used.
-Following protracted development, blue laser diodes operating at 405 nanometers became available on a production basis, allowing for development of a denser storage format that could hold higher-definition media, with prototype discs made with diodes at a slightly longer wavelength of 407 nanometers in October 1998.
+Following protracted development, blue laser diodes operating at 405 nanometers became available on a production basis, allowing for the development of a denser storage format that could hold higher-definition media, with prototype discs made with diodes at a slightly longer wavelength of 407 nanometers in October 1998.
 Sony commenced two projects in collaboration with Panasonic, Philips, and TDK, applying the new diodes: UDO (Ultra Density Optical), and DVR Blue (together with Pioneer), a format of rewritable discs that would eventually become Blu-ray Disc (more specifically, BD-RE).
 The core technologies of the formats are similar.
 The first DVR Blue prototypes were unveiled by Sony at the CEATEC exhibition in October 2000.
 A trademark for the "Blue Disc" logo was filed on February 9, 2001.
 On February 19, 2002, the project was officially announced as Blu-ray Disc, and Blu-ray Disc Founders was founded by the nine initial members.

 The first consumer device arrived in stores on April 10, 2003: the Sony BDZ-S77, a US$3,800 BD-RE recorder that was made available only in Japan.
 However, there was no standard for pre-recorded video, and no movies were released for this player.
-Hollywood studios insisted that players be equipped with digital rights management before they would release movies for the new format, and they wanted a new DRM system that would be more secure than the failed Content Scramble System (CSS) used on DVDs.
-On October 4, 2004, the name "Blu-ray Disc Founders" was officially changed to the Blu-ray Disc Association (BDA), and 20th Century Fox joined the BDA's Board of Directors.
+Hollywood studios insisted that players be equipped with digital rights management before they would release movies for the new format, and they wanted a new DRM system that would protect more against unauthorized copying than the failed Content Scramble System (CSS) used on DVDs.
+On October 4, 2004, the name Blu-ray Disc Founders was officially changed to the Blu-ray Disc Association (BDA), and 20th Century Fox joined the BDA's Board of Directors.
 The Blu-ray Disc physical specifications were completed in 2004.